alice4space/qutree/CONTRIBUTING.rst

     cz bump

-It should modify for you the version number in :code:`sepal_ui/__init__.py`, :code:`setup.py`, and :code:`.cz.yaml` according to sementic versionning thanks to the conventional commit that we use in the lib.
+It should modify for you the version number in :code:`src/__init__.py` and :code:`setup.cfg` according to sementic versionning thanks to the conventional commit that we use in the lib.

 It will also update the :code:`CHANGELOG.md` file with the latest commits, sorted by categories.

-Then you can now create a new tag with your new version number. use the same convention as the one found in :code:`.cz.yaml`: :code:`v$minor.$major.$patch$prerelease`.
+Then you can now create a new tag with your new version number. use the same convention as the one found in :code:`setup.cfg`: :code:`v$minor.$major.$patch$prerelease`.

 The CI should take everything in control from here and execute the :code:`Upload Python Package` GitHub Action that is publishing the new version on `PyPi <#>`_.